 “The unions have enjoyed an unjustified exception to the First Amendment for too long.
 While teachers who agree with the union should be free to contribute, teachers who have fundamental disagreements with the union should not be forced by state law to support the union’s politics with their hard-earned money.
 I hope Mr. Janus wins his case.”

 Ryan Yohn, Bruce Aster, and Darren Miller – a third teacher plaintiff from Yohn v.
-CTA – all travelled to Washington, D.C. to speak at the Supreme Court and support Mark Janus.
+CTA – all traveled to Washington, D.C. to speak at the Supreme Court and support Mark Janus.
 The three plaintiffs each spoke about why they oppose compelled union dues and support worker freedom.